The Dream (Roko Blažević song): Background

 Prior to the opening of the submission period Jacques Houdek started teasing the song.
 On 20 November 2018, the Croatian national broadcaster HRT opened the song submission period for composers to send their entries for Dora 2019 until 15 January 2019.
 On 11 January, Houdek revealed in an interview with Slobodna Dalmacija that Roko Blažević would perform the song "The Dream".
 Houdek and Blažević previously collaborated in the second season of the singing competition Zvijezde where Blažević finished as runner-up.
 "The Dream" was released for digital download as a single through Croatia Records on 17 February 2019.
 It was written by Jacques Houdek, Andrea Čubrić and Charlie Mason, while music was composed by Houdek.

 Eurovision Song Contest

 On 17 January 2019, Roko Blažević was confirmed as one of the 16 participants in Dora 2019 with the song "The Dream".
 On 6 February 2019, the running order was revealed by HRT and Blažević was assigned to the eleventh slot.
 He won the national final on 16 February with a combined total of 24 points and represented Croatia in the Eurovision Song Contest 2019 in Tel Aviv, Israel.
 The song was performed during the second semi-final on 16 May 2019, but did not quality for the final.
+Leo Mujić choreographed the performance.